Independence Mall (North Carolina): New owners and expansion

-Financial Issues and Redevelopment
+Financial issues and redevelopment

 In October 2014, a $110 million loan on Independence Mall went into default after payments were overdue for more than a month.
 As of July 2016, a foreclosure auction date had been set for later that month, however the date has continuously been moved in efforts to continue discussions with the loan borrower, Centro Independence LLC.
 A property appraisal done in December 2015 valued the mall at only $61 million.

 On June 27, 2017, Rouse Properties (now part of Brookfield Properties) purchased the mall for $45 million and announced the redevelopment of the mall into a modern open-air shopping center and change the mall's name to The Collection at Independence.

 On April 6, 2018, it was announced that Sears would be closing as part of a plan to close 24 stores nationwide.
 The store closed in June 2018.

 In August 2019, the final plans for the redevelopment of the mall has been approved by the city of Wilmington, and shortly after, the remaining tenants at the former Sears wing have been relocated to the 3 remaining anchor wings, and as a result, the Sears space along with a nearby mall entrance that also used to house Ruby Tuesday, Leland-based San Felipe Mexican Restaurant, and Nikki's Sushi (relocating to Dillard's wing), has been blocked off to make way for the demolition and redevelopment.
 The current name of the mall will be retained.

 On October 2, 2020, Five Below held their grand opening in part of the former Sears space.

 On October 14, 2020, sporting goods retailer, Dick's Sporting Goods announced they would also be opening their brand-new store in part of the former Sears property on October 17, 2020.
 Relocating from its existing nearby location in College Rd that used to be occupied by Best Products until its liquidation in 1997.

-Blaze Pizza, Rainbow, & T-Mobile will open.
+In July 2021, Walk On's Sports Bistreaux, a Louisiana-based sports bar chain, opened in the front outparcel of the mall.
+It however closed on May 28, 2024.

 On March 25, 2022, a Dave's Hot Chicken restaurant opened right next to the mall.

+On August 5th, 2025, 4th Dimension Properties acquired the mall from Brookfield Properties, with the company's principal officer Felix Reznick stating that "the mall will continue to evolve where families shop and dine, friends gather, and the community comes together".